Guidelines for Writing a Master Thesis

 - writing up,

 It is advisable to apply for the assignment of your master thesis at the beginning of your third year of study.
 The assignment process is activated through the module Thesis (Selection of subject) in the MFF UK Study Information System (SIS).
-Theses must be approved by the Dean and written in Czech, Slovak or English (exceptions must be approved by the Dean).
+Theses must be written in Czech, Slovak or English (exceptions must be approved by the Dean).
 If the language of the thesis has been determined in the assignment process (see below), it is necessary to write the thesis in that language (a change in language can only be approved by the Dean); if the language has not been determined yet, it is possible to choose the language later, before submission of the thesis.

 - In the above-mentioned module Thesis, newly announced topics as well as topics of currently supervised and already defended theses can be searched for with respect to various criteria (study programme, study branch, department, supervisor, year of announcement, keywords and others).